lfr/FSharp.Domain.Validation/README.md

 ## Not just strings

 Strings are the perfect example as it's usually the first type for which developers stitch together validation logic, but this library works with anything, you can create a `PositiveInt` that's guaranteed to be greater than zero, or a `FutureDate` that's guaranteed to not be in the past.
 Lists, vectors, any type of object really, if you can write a predicate against it, you can validate it.
 They're 100% generic so the sky is the limit.

+## Ok looks good, but I'm still not sure

+I've created a checklist to help the decision of using this library:

+&#x2705; My project contains domain objects or records

+If all of the above then this library is for you.
+It's tiny, doesn't have any dependencies, and uses F# concepts in the way they're meant to be used, so if one day you decide to no longer use it, you can simply get rid of it and still keep all the single-case unions that you've defined.
+All you'll need to do is create your own implementation of `Block.validate` and `Block.value` or just make their constructors public.
+Finally, if you use the provided JsonConverter, it ensures that your blocks are not serialized as ValidationBlocks, so you're not adding any indirect dependency between this library and whatever is on the other side of your serialization.

 ## Conclusion